Choosing a Standard

 Only applies to news, current affairs or factual programming.
 Programmes should be accurate in relation to 'material points of fact' and should not mislead.

-Only applies to identifiable individuals featured in the broadcast or directly affected by the broadcast.
-Key issues include whether an individual had a reasonable expectation of privacy, whether private information was disclosed and whether the disclosure or intrusion was highly offensive.
+Only applies to identifiable individuals featured in the broadcast or directly affected by it.
+Key issues include whether a person had a reasonable expectation of privacy, whether private information was disclosed and whether the disclosure or intrusion was highly offensive.